pedromarquetti/manjaro_dot_files/README.md

 At `.backup` and `.config/Code/Backups/`, there are some configs I use.
 The scripts mentioned above will update these configs

+## Common Files

+I separated common files between all my dotfiles, they can be found [here](https://github.com/pedromarquetti/dotfiles-common)

 ## Extensions